\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Introduction

 \subsection{Outline}

 Section \ref{sec2} describes the background in discrete Morse theory, its application to \v{C}ech and Delaunay complexes, and its extension to persistent homology.
-Section \ref{sec3} addresses the algorithmic aspects of our method, which include the proof of collapsibility, the generalization of the miniball algorithm, and a brief review of the software that computes the eigenspaces and their persistence.
-Section \ref{sec4} explains the circumstances under which the dimensions of the eigenspaces computed for a discrete sample are equal to the dimensions of the eigenspaces of the self-map.
+Section \ref{sec3} addresses the algorithmic aspects of our method, which include the proof of collapsibility and the generalization of the miniball algorithm.
+Section \ref{sec4} explains the circumstances under which the eigenspace of the self-map can be obtained from the eigenspace module of the discrete sample.
 Section \ref{sec5} presents the results of our computational experiments, comparing them with the algorithm in \cite{EJM15}.
 Section \ref{sec6} concludes this paper.